-The majority of phishing scams are websites offering deals that are too good to be true such as free Microsoft points.
-To get you onto these sites they may send you the following:
+The majority of phishing scams are websites offering deals that are too good to be true such as free Microsoft Points.
+Don't believe them!

 - An instant message that appears to come from someone in your friends list with a link to a website

 - An email appearing to come from Xbox or Microsoft.

 - In-game messages claiming to be from Xbox Support.

 - A "spoof" website, pretending to be an Xbox LIVE website with a Windows Live ID login page.

 Regardless of the phishing method, the single most important thing to remember is: Do not reveal your login credentials or other information about yourself or your accounts.

 Solution: Microsoft will never ask for your Windows LIVE ID password within email or over the phone.
 Enter your Windows Live ID password only at known Microsoft trusted sites or through the Xbox 360 console.